-Rib flare is not a term you hear often, but it is more common than you might realize.
-It is evidenced by your rib cage protruding out more than the rest of your body (usually 1-2 inches).
+Rib flare is not a term you hear often, but it is more common than you might realise.

-Perhaps you’ve noticed this on yourself when you are standing?
-It may look as if your chest is puffed out and your rib cage along with it.
+If you have flared ribs it may look as if your chest is puffed out and your rib cage along with it.
 You may even see your ribs pop out from under your shirt.

-The interesting thing about flared ribs is that the problem is not the ribs themselves but most likely caused by bad posture which forces your rib cage to protrude more than it should.
+The interesting thing about flared ribs is that the problem is not down to the ribs themselves, but muscle imbalances that cause bad posture.

-Thankfully, the condition can be corrected by addressing the muscle imbalances that can cause your ribs to flare.
+Thankfully, this condition can be corrected by addressing these muscle imbalances that cause your ribs to flare.

-This will likely involve improving core strength, some breathing exercises, stretches, massages and other techniques which we will all cover in this post.
+This will likely involve improving core strength, breathing exercises, stretching, massaging tight muscles and other techniques which I will cover in this post.

-Flared ribs, also called rib flare, occurs when your lower ribs protrude out and forward more than the rest of your body.
-This condition is often associated with an over-extended or increased arch of the lower back.
+If you look at anyone with rib flare, the condition is often associated with an over-extended or increased arch of the low back.

 As stated before, it is unlikely that there is a problem with the ribs themselves, but instead attributed to muscle imbalances that have been caused by bad posture.